Substance Abuse and My Parenting Agreement

 If the court is concerned about drug or alcohol abuse, the net result could be mandatory substance use tests before visits, a parent not being able to see their child unsupervised, or other limitations on the parent’s ability to have their child with them.
 The parent may also find they will not have majority decision-making authority for their child.
 Further, in extreme cases, the using parent could be denied access to the child.
 The extent of the limitations on the parenting plan will depend on the circumstances of the case.

 If substance abuse is an issue in your custody case, it is critical that you consult with a knowledgeable and experienced family law attorney.
 At the Draper Law Firm, we have experience helping people understand their parenting agreement options.
 To learn more about your legal rights during child custody matters, contact us today online or call 866-767-4711.
-We proudly serve the greater Central Florida area with offices located in Kissimmee, Orlando, and St. Cloud.
+We proudly serve the greater Central Florida area with offices located in Kissimmee, and Orlando.